Poser un lapin is a very common French proverb which involves the fluffy bunny ! 🐰❤️

 It literaly means “to pose a rabbit” ?!?

-What can it possibly mean ?
+What can it possibly mean in English ?
 To find out let’s have a look at the origin quite “libertin” of this French expression ! ❤️

 In fact this French idiom: poser un lapin, “to pose a rabbit” goes back to the XIXth century.
 Originally, Georges Planelles writes in his book ‘The 1001 favorite expressions of the French’, that the expression means “not to reward a woman’s favors”.
 The verb “to pose” slang designating “to make wait” and the term “rabbit”, “an aspiring libertine leaving the girls of little virtue without paying the agreed price”, indicated in 1889 Lorédan Larchey in his New supplement of the dictionary of slang .
 Meaning, which was already found elsewhere in 1878 in “giving a rabbit to a girl” or “not paying her favors”.